 Sarah, because she wants to stay in the US after visiting the colleges, should get a visitor visa, and should have it annotated as potential student.
 If she enters under the VWP she will not be able to change her status and would have to return to the UK to obtain a student visa.
 By having the visa annotated as a potential student she avoids any claim of entering the US for a purpose other than what her visa allows for (i.e., entering on a visitor visa with the intent of becoming a student.
 With the potential student annotation she can apply for a change of status as soon as she figures out which school she wants to attend.

-Who Do Not Qualify For Visa Waiver Program (VWP)?
+Who Does Not Qualify For Visa Waiver Program (VWP)?

 Not all citizens or nationals of Visa Waiver Program (VWP) designated countries can enter the U.S. under the VWP.
 Any traveler who has been arrested (even if not convicted), those with criminal records, those with certain serious communicable illnesses, those who have been refused admission into or have been deported from the United States, or have previously overstayed on the VWP are not eligible for the program.
 Such travelers must apply for a visa, and, if required, a waiver.
 If they attempt to travel without a visa, they may be refused entry into the United States.